withastro/docs/src/pages/en/reference/error-reference.md

 ### StaticClientAddressNotAvailable

-> Astro.clientAddress is only available when using output: 'server'.
+> StaticClientAddressNotAvailable: Astro.clientAddress is only available when using output: 'server'.
 Update your Astro config if you need SSR features.
 (E03003)

 #### What went wrong?
 The `Astro.clientAddress` property is only available when [Server-side rendering](/en/guides/server-side-rendering/) is enabled.

-Alternatively, to get the user's IP address in static mode, different APIs such as [Ipify](https://www.ipify.org/) can be used in a [Client-side script](/en/core-concepts/astro-components/#client-side-scripts) or it may be possible to get the user's IP using a serverless function hosted on your hosting provider.
+To get the user's IP address in static mode, different APIs such as [Ipify](https://www.ipify.org/) can be used in a [Client-side script](/en/core-concepts/astro-components/#client-side-scripts) or it may be possible to get the user's IP using a serverless function hosted on your hosting provider.

 **See Also:**
 -  [Enabling SSR in Your Project](https\://docs.astro.build/en/guides/server-side-rendering/#enabling-ssr-in-your-project)